Mildred Trouillot

 They married on January 20, 1996, in a simple ceremony in Port-au-Prince.
 It was a controversial marriage in Haïti.
 Aristide was elected president while he was a Catholic priest, and had given up the priesthood by the time he married Mildred.

-The couple have two daughters, Christine Aristide, born in November 1996, and Michaelle Aristide, born in 1998.
+The couple has two daughters, Christine Aristide, born in November 1996, and Michaelle Aristide, born in 1998.